German investors who want to

-agreement for the avoidance of double taxation applicable to individuals and legal entities in 1966 but, since then, the treaty was amended several times.
+German investors who want to open a company on the Spanish market can benefit of many tax advantages under the double taxation treaty (DTA) signed by Spain and Germany.
+The contracting states have signed the agreement for the avoidance of double taxation applicable to individuals and legal entities in 1966 but, since then, the treaty was amended several times.
 The latest amendment in this sense was signed in October 2012 and it became applicable from 1st of January 2013.
+Our team of Spanish company formation specialists can provide assistance on the main stipulations referring to the taxation of income

 Taxes under the Spain-Germany DTA

-The treaty is applicable to tax residents of the two contracting states and taxes which are covered by the agreement refer to the income taxes.
+The treaty is applicable to tax residents of the two contracting states and taxes which are covered by the agreement refer to the income taxes

-Spanish authorities will impose the following types of taxes:
+Spanish authorities will impose the following types of taxes

 • the income tax on individuals;